nitya-nepal/vedanasoft.com/src/pages/index.md

     to make sure the conditions are optimal for the growth of your idea.
   image1:
     alt: >-
-      Aaditya Karmacharya acts as the bridge between the client and the office.
+      Aaditya Karmacharya finds the smartest way to develop your ideas into application and their integration, acts as the bridge between the client and the development agile process.
 With an MBA and Bachelor's in Engineering having more than 15 successful projects under him, Aaditya ensures that projects are coordinated from conception to close.
     image: /img/products-grid3.jpg
   image2:
     alt: A green cup of a coffee on a wooden table